Convolutional Neural Bandit for Visual-aware Recommendation: Experiments

 \textbf{Results}.
-Figure \ref{fig:1} shows the regret comparison for all algorithms on three data sets. \sysn achieves the best performance across all data sets as expected, because CNN can capture the visual pattern of image to exploit the past knowledge and our derived UCB can explore these new arms to gain new information.
-Among baselines, NeuUCB obtains the lowest regret, outperforming LinUCB and KerUCB, thanks to the representation power of neural network.
-But it still is much worse than \sysn.
-For instance, on Mnist data set, in the first $300$ rounds, cumulative regret received by \sysn and NeuUCB are very similar, as both of them are exploring to collect training samples.
-After around $300$ rounds, the accuracy of \sysn for choosing arm starts being much better than Neural UCB, because they have enough training samples and the superiority of CNN is reflected on classifying images.
-For KerUCB, it shows that a simple kernel like radial basis function has the limitation to learn complicated reward functions.
-Unfortunately, LinUCB obtains the worst performance because the linear-reward assumption and a large number of input dimensions make it hard to estimate the reward function accurately.
+Figure \ref{fig:1} and Figure \ref{fig:2} show the regret comparison for all algorithms on four data sets. \sysn achieves the best performance across all data sets as expected, because CNN can capture the visual pattern of image to exploit the past knowledge and our derived UCB can explore these new arms to gain new information.
+For KernelUCB, it shows that a simple kernel like radial basis function has the limitation to learn complicated reward functions.
+LinUCB obtains the worst performance because the linear-reward assumption and a large number of input dimensions make it hard to estimate the reward function accurately.
+Neural methods obtain the lower regret, such as NeuralUCB and NeuralTS, outperforming LinUCB and KerUCB, thanks to the representation power of neural network.
+CNN+TS obtains the best performance on three Image data sets among baselines because of the superiority of CNN.
+However, our derived UCB usually makes better exploration decisions compared to an intuitive TS and the analysis of CNN+TS still is a vacancy.